nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ###### Response:

-**On Success:** should return an empty body with a `200` response code.
+**On Success:** Should return an empty body with a `200` response code.

 **On Failure:** Should return a json body with an `errors` node and a non 2xx status code.

 #### Create SSH Key

 The `/keys` route is used to authorize nanobox with the user's account that will be ordering servers.
-After ordering a server, nanobox will need to SSH into the server to provision it.
-Nanobox will pre-generate an SSH key for the user's account and the authorization route allows nanobox to register this key with the user's account on this provider so that nanobox can access the server after it is ordered.
+After ordering a server, nanobox needs to SSH into the server to provision it.
+Nanobox will pre-generate an SSH key for the user's account and the authorization route allows Nanobox to register the key with the user's account on the provider so Nanobox can access the server after it is ordered.

 *NOTE*: This route is **not** required if your provider uses passwords for SSH instead of SSH keys, assuming the password to access the server is returned in the order server payload.